-Crown has established a framework for the oversight and management of material business risks and has adopted a formal Risk Management Policy.
+Crown has established a framework for the oversight and management of material business risks and has adopted a formal Risk Management Policy and articulated its Risk Appetite.
 Risk management is an integral part of the industry in which Crown operates.